Losing weight after pregnancy

 - Choose broiled or baked rather than fried foods.

 - Limit sweets, sugar, saturated fat and trans-fats.

 Do Not Crash and Burn

-DO NOT go on a crash diet (not eating enough) or a fad diet (popular diets that limit certain types of foods and nutrients).
-They will probably make you drop pounds at first, but those first few pounds you lose are fluid and will come back.
+Do not go on a crash diet (not eating enough) or a fad diet (popular diets that limit certain types of foods and nutrients).
+They may make you drop pounds at first, but those first few pounds you lose are fluid and will come back.

 Other pounds you lose on a crash diet may be muscle instead of fat.
 You will gain back any fat you lose on a crash diet once you return to normal eating.